Configure Power Management in Configuration Manager | ConfigMgr | SCCM

 Power Management Prerequisites

-• Client computers must support the required power states – To use all features of power management, client computers must support the sleep, hibernate, wake from sleep, and wake from hibernate actions.
+Client computers must support the required power states.
+To use all power management features, client computers must support sleep, hibernate, wake from sleep, and wake from hibernate actions.
 You can use the Power Capabilities report to determine if computers can support these actions.

 Take a Note

 Configuration Manager power management is not supported on virtual machines.
-You cannot apply power plans to virtual machines, nor can you report power data.
+You cannot apply power plans to virtual machines or report power data.

 You can only apply Configuration Manager power plans to device collections.
 If a computer is a member of multiple collections, each with different power plans, then the following actions happen: